What is a motion to revoke probation in Texas?

 Yes.
 The MTR is an important document.
 It tells the person exactly what he did wrong while he was on probation.
 However, if a person does not agree with the violations in the MTR, then he can fight them at an MTR hearing.
 Here is how to do that.

 During the MTR hearing, the judge will ask the person if the violations in the MTR are “True” or “Not True.”
 If the person wants to fight the MTR, then he should plead “Not True.”
-This is how you tell the judge you want to fight the MTR.
+This tells the judge you want to fight the MTR.

 On the other hand, if the violations are correct, then the person should plead “True” to the violations.
-This is how you tell the judge you do not want to fight the MTR.
+This tells the judge you do not want to fight the MTR.
+From there, the judge will give both sides a chance to speak and then the court will decide what to do about the violations.

 What happens at a contested Motion to Revoke hearing in Texas?

 If the person says the violations are “Not True,” then the judge will set the case for a contested hearing.
-This requires the State to put on proof that the person broke the rules of probation.
-At the same time, the person can challenge the proof and make his own case as to why the allegations are not true.
+This requires the State to prove the person broke the rules of probation.
+At the same time, the person can challenge the proof and show why the MTR is not true.

 What will a judge do if I break the rules of probation in Texas?

-If the judge decides that the violations in the MTR are true, then he has four options.
+If the judge decides that the violations in the MTR are true, then he has five options.
 He can:

 - Continue the probation.
 In other words, nothing changes.
 And the person stays on probation;